 Courtney Medina

-The school has pushed me to expand my knowledge and become more well-rounded through the HDFS course requirements such as educational policy, social justice in education, and adolescent development.
+The UNC School of Education has pushed me to expand my knowledge and become more well-rounded through the HDFS course requirements such as educational policy, social justice in education, and adolescent development.
 It has also provided me with research opportunities through Dr. Espelage's lab that allowed me to explore my personal research interests and solidify a career outlook for myself.

 Darian Abernathy